Italians of Crimea: Persecution

-Between 1936 and 1938, during Stalin's Great Purge, many Italians were accused of espionage and were arrested, tortured, deported or executed.
+Between 1936 and 1938, during Joseph Stalin's Great Purge, many Italians were accused of espionage and were arrested, tortured, deported or executed.
+In particular, 204 Italians were accused of spying for Italy and counter-revolutionary activity, arrested, tortured and summarily sentenced to years of forced labor in the gulags of Kazakhstan and Siberia, where most were exposed to cold, hunger and succumbed to fatigue.
+105 Italians were sentenced to death by firing squad; 26 in 1937 and 79 in 1938.
+Many of their bodies lie in the mass graves of Butowo or Kommunarka.
+29 Italians were shot in Butowo and eight in Kommunarka.
+Dante Corneli, Italian writer and anti-fascist, who fled to the USSR in 1922 and then spent 24 years in the Vorkutlag labor camp, spoke of over 2,000 Italian victims of the Kerch agricultural collective farm.
 In 1939, more Italians fled once their Italian citizenship was at risk of being lost, after the Soviet Union imposed its own citizenship onto those of foreign origin.
-After this, 1,100 Italians were left in Kirch and smaller amounts in other communities.
+After this, 1,100 Italians were left in Kerch and smaller amounts in other communities.